akshaychugh-xyz/akshay2603c.github.io/learnings.markdown

 ---
 layout: page
-title: learnings
+title: writings
-permalink: /learnings/
+permalink: /writings/
 ---

-### Writing about
+### writing about my learnings in

 - product and growth
 - web3